How to Write a Two Week Notice Letter (Template + Examples)

 • Challenges you overcame

-“The past eight years at Bottom Line Restaurant have been the highlight of my career so far.
-I learned so much working with you about reducing waste and food costs and staying ahead of culinary trends.
-Your business acumen and professional wisdom are torches that will forever guide me forward.
-You and many of the long-time staff feel like family members.
-I hope to stay in touch and see you eating from the window of my food truck soon.”
+“The past eight years at Bottom Line Restaurant have been the highlight of my career.
+I’ve learned so much about reducing waste, managing costs, and staying ahead of culinary trends.
+Your guidance and the team’s support have been invaluable.
+I feel like I’m leaving a family, not just a workplace.
+I hope to stay in touch and see you enjoying meals from my food truck soon.”

-• “Please let me know how I can help transition from my role as I wish the continued success of [Company name].”
+• “Please let me know how I can help transition from my role while wishing [Company Name] continued success.”

-• “If there’s any way I can be useful in training people to fill my duties, please let me know as I am happy to help.”
+• “If there’s any way I can help train someone to take over my duties, please let me know.”

-“As I wrap up my tenure as the head chef, I’ll do everything possible to ensure whoever takes over is adequately trained to assume my duties.
-You’ve built an exceptional restaurant here, Monica, and I hope it passes on to your children.
-Thank you for allowing me to run the kitchen, and please let me know how I can make my exit easier.
-I know we’ll stay in touch.”
+“As I wrap up my tenure as head chef, I’ll do everything possible to ensure my successor is fully trained.
+You’ve built an exceptional restaurant, Monica, and I hope it continues to thrive.
+Thank you for allowing me to lead the kitchen.
+Please let me know how I can make my exit easier.
+I look forward to staying in touch.”

 Sincerely,